divvun/DivvunPublicTenders/WordCompletionPrediction.md

 # Word completion and prediction for the Giella mobile keyboards

-* target platforms: iOS and Android
-* possibly in cooperation with the Hfst team at Helsinki University and/or a development team in Canada, organised through AltLab at the University of Alberta
+The Divvun group wants to develop further our mobile keyboards, adding word completion and word prediction on top of other functionality.
+This project should possibly be done in cooperation with the Hfst team at Helsinki University and/or a development team in Canada, organised through AltLab at the University of Alberta.
+The project depends on [Advanced Spell checking for mobile keyboards](MobileSpell2.md) being completed and delivered.

 # Deliverables